Ouxsoft/Hoopless/README.md

 # hxcms
-Light weight fast content management system for PHP developers.
+HXCMS is a light-weight content management system (CMS) designed for PHP developers to create fast websites.

-Only select source code is provided.
-The instance class lib is intentionally missing, as are config.ini.php settings, SQL setup script, and resources/portfolio/ images.
+Select source code has been provided only.
+The instance class lib is intentionally missing, as are config.ini.php settings, SQL setup script, and resources/portfolio/images.
 These will be released when all security issues have been addressed.